 Completion Date: 2006

-This fourteen-mile corridor is a dedicated high-speed bus corridor that occupies a former rail alignment.
-There are twelve stations along the route.
+This fourteen (14) mile corridor is a dedicated high-speed bus corridor that occupies a former rail alignment.
+There are (12) stations along the route along with local bus interface and parking facilities.
 The corridor provides a vital transit link between the North Hollywood subway station, and the Warner Center in the San Fernando Valley, connecting commercial, educational, religious, residential, recreational, and transportation facilities.